7 min read

 Remarried Widows/ Widowers

 The solution would be for both to leave assets equal to one NRB into a NRBDT, with the remaining passing outright to the survivor.
 This means that should the widow die first, one of their NRBs can be used towards the assets passing to the NRBDT, with the other available to be claimed by the survivor on the second death.
 Should the new spouse die first their NRB can be used towards the assets passing into the trust, allowing the widow to claim their own NRB plus the NRB from their first spouse.
+So they have effectively benefitted from their own NRB and two additional NRBs.

 Reducing Anniversary and Exit Charges